Universal Transport Properties of Continuous Quantum Gases: introduction

-Despite these promising developments, a critical limitation persists: obtaining Drude weights typically necessitates the numerical solution of complex coupled integral equations or reliance on finite-time numerical simulations~\cite{Rev.ModernPhys.2021BertiniFinitetemperature}.
-This reliance on numerics obscures the direct analytical link between microscopic interactions and macroscopic transport behavior.
-Analytical results for transport property computations in one-dimensional quantum gases and high-spin-symmetry lattice models remain exceptionally rare~\cite{Phys.Rev.Lett.2015VasseurExpansion,arXiv2025GohmannBallistic,arXiv2025LuoQuantum}, leaving the physical nature of transport largely opaque.
-This gap is particularly acute in multicomponent systems, where particles with distinct statistical properties undergo dynamic coupling.
-The resulting transport landscape is rich yet analytically underexplored, thus hindering the development of profound theoretical insights and precise experimental comparisons.
+For a Galilean invariant system, rigorous arguments establish the connection between certain elements of the Drude weight matrix such as $D_{nn}$ and the thermodynamical quantities of the system~\cite{Phys.Rev.Lett.2015VasseurExpansion,arXiv2025GohmannBallistic}.
+However, general relations for more complicated conserved currents, such as momentum and heat, and furthermore their analytic dependence on temperature, have not been explored so far systematically.
+This theoretical gap is even more pronounced in multi-component systems, where particles with distinct statistical properties undergo complex dynamic coupling.
+Very recently, an important initial step was taken by Ref.~\cite{arXiv2025SohamBethe}, who analytically evaluated the zero-temperature Drude weights of an integrable Bose-Fermi mixture.

-In this work, we establish exact, universal relations that directly link the Drude weight matrix to the compressibility and fundamental thermodynamic state functions-specifically, particle density, enthalpy, and entropy.
-Leveraging the GHD-TBA framework, we derive these analytical results for two paradigmatic continuous models: the Lieb-Liniger gas~\cite{Phys.Rev.1963LiebExact} and the Bose-Fermi mixture~\cite{Phys.Rev.A2006ImambekovExactly}.
+In this work, we aim to establish exact and universal relations that directly link the Drude weight matrix to thermodynamic functions such as compressibility, density, enthalpy and entropy.
+Using the GHD-TBA framework, we derive these analytical results for two paradigmatic continuous models: the Lieb-Liniger Bose gas~\cite{Phys.Rev.1963LiebExact} and the Bose-Fermi mixture~\cite{Phys.Rev.A2006ImambekovExactly}.
+Furthermore, we elucidate the evolution of ballistic transport across distinct parameter regimes, including both weak and strong coupling, low and high temperature regimes.
+At low temperature, we obtain analytic results that explicitly show the contribution from the thermal excitations in addition to that from the ground state.